prubianes/pirple-ES6/README.md

 # pirple-ES6
-Code for the Keeping Up With the Javascripts - Part 1 Has
+Code for the Keeping Up With the Javascripts - Part 1 Hws